Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Multiscale Information Fusion

-Typical lumped variables for BESSs include voltage and current measured from different battery cells.
-The dissimilarity entropy is constructed to assess the disorder degree of these lumped variables as follows.
-Assume that there are $ P $ number of parallel circuits in the battery system, and each parallel circuit is mounted with a voltmeter, as shown in Fig. \ref{fig:circuit_diagram}.
-The voltage data $ \{V_i(t)\}_{i=1,t=1}^{P,L} $ is measured from battery cells and used for dissimilarity entropy calculation; $ V_i(t) $ denotes the voltage of the $ i $-th parallel circuit at time $ t $; $ L $ represents the total sampling time length.
+Typical lumped variables for battery systems include voltage and current measured from different battery cells.
+The dissimilarity statistic is constructed to assess the disorder degree of these lumped variables as follows.
+Assume that there are $ P $ number of parallel circuits in the battery pack, and each parallel circuit is mounted with a voltmeter, as shown in Fig. \ref{fig:circuit_diagram}.
+The voltage data $ \{V_i(t)\}_{i=1,t=1}^{P,L} $ is measured from battery cells and used for dissimilarity statistic calculation; $ V_i(t) $ denotes the voltage of the $ i $-th parallel circuit at time $ t $; $ L $ represents the total sampling time length.